Abhijith-2002/DS-Lab/README.md

 1)Implementation of BFS and DFS for graph representation(adjacency matrix/adjacency list).<a href="https://github.com/Abhijith-2002/DS-Lab/blob/main/Graph.c">Solution</a>

-2)Implementation of hash table using your own mapping functions and observe collision and resolution schemes.<a href="https://github.com/Abhijith-2002/DS-Lab/blob/main/PolynomialAddition.c">Solution</a>
+2)Implementation of hash table using your own mapping functions and observe collision and resolution schemes.Solution

 ## External Exam Questions